nwalters512/attendance/README.md

 -U attendance-adm -d attendance
 ```

-To populate the newly created database with tables, simply run the webapp as explained in `Getting Started`.
+To populate the newly created database with tables, simply run the webapp as explained in `Running the Webserver`.

 ### Util Scripts